MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The DNS can cache the recods with a TTL so the TLD are not so often visited.

-### Lightweight directory access protocol (LDAP)

-LDAP is used to store DNS recors.
-The LDAP can be query with a directory information base (DIB) and can contain wildcards.
+## LDAP

+LDAP (Lightweight directory access protocol) is used to store recors (like DNS) and is meant to be easy to query.

 ![LDAP](https://i.imgur.com/aqrgh7L.png)

-### P2P applications

-The P2P architecture works with communication between peers.
-Known examples are Skype and BitTorrent.

-BitTorrent protocol devides into 256Kb the files that want to transmit.

-### CDN
+## CDN

+The **content distribution network** are used to scale the availability of data to more servers.

 The **DASH** (Dynamic, Adaptive Streaming over HTTP) streams multimedia so that the server the effort is divided in multiple CNSs.
 The server devides video file into multiple chunks, is encoded at different rates, and creates the manifest file contains URLs for the different chunks.
-The clint checks the bandwidht and consult th emanifest to get the more appropiate chunk.
-The client can check for the closest CDN and the Resolution wanted.
+The clint checks the bandwidht and consult the manifest to get the more appropiate chunk.
+The client can check for the closest CDN and the resolution wanted.

 ## Transport Layer Services